Art and Design

 ‘He has filled them with skill to do every sort of work done by an engraver or by a designer or by an embroiderer in blue and purple and scarlet yarns and fine twined linen, or by a weaver—by any sort of workman or skilled designer.’
 Exodus 35:25

-We want to teach Art and Design in a way that:
+Art and Design is taught in a way that:

-- delivers Art and Design in line with new National Curriculum guidelines
+- is in line with EYFs and National Curriculum guidelines

 - creates a lively, exciting and stimulating environment

-- promotes the concept that acquiring Art and Design knowledge and skills provides the foundation for understanding the world around the children
+- promotes the concept that acquiring Art and Design knowledge and skills provides the foundation for understanding the world around us

 - develops creativity and expression